A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: The number of irreducible integral orbits of bounded height

 \section{The number of irreducible integral orbits of bounded height}

 Let $V=\Sym_2(W^*)\oplus\Sym_2(W^*)$ be the scheme of pairs of symmetric bilinear forms on $W$.
-Define the height of an element $v\in V_\Z$ by $H(v):=H(f_v)$.
-In \cite[\S4]{B}, the asymptotic number of irreducible $\SL_n^{\pm1}(\Z)$-orbits on $V(\Z)$ having height less than $X$ was determined, and also the number of such orbits whose invariant binary forms $f(x,y)$ satisfy any finite set of congruences.
+Define the height $H(v)$ of an element $v\in V(\Z)$ to be the height of its invariant binary form.
+We say that $v\in V(\Z)$ is \emph{irreducible} if its invariant binary form has nonzero discriminant.
+In \cite[\S4]{B}, the asymptotic number of irreducible $\SL_n^{\pm1}(\Z)$-orbits on $V(\Z)$ having height less than $X$ was determined, and also the asymptotic number of such orbits whose invariant binary forms satisfy any finite set of congruences.
 The same computation applies also with $G=\SL_n/\mu_2$ in place of $\SL_n^{\pm1}$.
 We assume henceforth that $n$ is even.